AdityaGupta1/mega-minecraft/README.md

 Then, the hit program groups are called when a ray hits geometry in the scene.
 There are two types of hit programs: any-hit and closest-hit.
 Any-hit programs are called on any intersection; we use them to ignore intersections with full transparency (e.g. in tall grass and flowers).
 Closest-hit programs are called on the closest intersection; these are where we evaluate BRDFs, accumulate light, and determine how rays bounce.

-If a ray does not hit any geometry, it insteaad calls a miss program group.
+If a ray does not hit any geometry, it instead calls a miss program group.
 In our project, miss program groups are used mostly for occlusion testing and sky shading.

 Lastly, buffering the scene geometry to the GPU requires further setup.
 As the user navigates through the terrain, new chunks are generated while old chunks are unloaded.
 To allow for this dynamic rendering of chunks, we use a two-layer setup of acceleration structures.
 Each chunk is represented by a Geometry Acceleration Structure (GAS), which are children of a top-level Instance Acceleration Structure (IAS).
 This allows for easily adding and removing chunks (GASes) from the current set of geometry, as the device-side handle of the IAS never changes.